madeddie/homelab/README.md

 the `argocd.argoproj.io/instance` label which `argocd` itself will add if we press Sync and then Synchronize.

+### Bootstrap docker-compose

+The `docker-compose/` folder contains the configuration of the docker compose setup on the NUC.
+A prerequisite for setup is installing and configuring SOPS as descibed below, but instead of `pass homelab_talos` we use `pass homelab_compose`.

+After checking out the repo, run:

+`sops exec-env secrets.sops.env 'docker compose up -d'`

+This should bring up all the containers and feed them their "secret" ENV vars.

+TODO: I have not yet put all application configuration in version control.

+Also, some of the data will be in backups (DBs and other binary blobs).
+The restoration procedure needs to be described.

 ## Available services

 ### MetalLB and Traefik